West Vero Corridor, Florida: Demographics

-There were 4,235 households, out of which 7.1% had children under the age of 18 living with them, 50.9% were married couples living together, 4.6% had a female householder with no husband present, and 42.7% were non-families.
-39.0% of all households were made up of individuals, and 32.5% had someone living alone who was 65 years of age or older.
-The average household size was 1.78 and the average family size was 2.26.
+2020 census

+As of the 2020 United States census, there were 10,039 people in 5,638 households in the community.
+The population density was 1,714 inhabitants per square mile, and there were 6,685 housing units.

-In the CDP, the population was spread out, with 7.0% under the age of 18, 2.1% from 18 to 24, 10.3% from 25 to 44, 16.8% from 45 to 64, and 63.9% who were 65 years of age or older.
-The median age was 72 years.
-For every 100 females, there were 78.3 males.
-For every 100 females age 18 and over, there were 76.3 males.
+The population was spread out with 9.1% under the age of 20, 2.5% from 18 to 24, 10.8% from 25 to 44, 23.8% from 45 to 64, and 53.6% who were 65 years of age or older.
+The median age was 67 years.
+Males made up 46.2% and females comprised 53.8% of the population.

-The median income for a household in the CDP was $33,975, and the median income for a family was $38,175.
-Males had a median income of $28,301 versus $25,488 for females.
-The per capita income for the CDP was $24,619.
-About 4.4% of families and 7.3% of the population were below the poverty line, including 15.6% of those under age 18 and 5.3% of those age 65 or over.
+The median income for a household was $51,998, and the per capita income was $36,383.
+About 8.5% of the population was below the poverty line.

 Government

 The West Vero Corridor community is a census designated place, governed by Board of County Commissioners.
 Indian River County is divided into five county commission districts.
 The West Vero Corridor is represented jointly by Districts 1 and 3.
 All governmental functions are carried out by the county departments.

 Police protection is provided by the Indian River County Sheriff's Office.
 The Sheriff's Office provides coverage for all unincorporated areas of the county from their headquarters in Vero Beach.

-Fire and EMS services are provided by Stations 7 and 14 of the Indian Rivers County Fire Rescue.
+Fire and EMS services are provided by Stations 7 and 14 of the Indian River County Fire Rescue.